 Animal Science provides students with an overview of the field of animal science.
 Students participate in a large variety of activities and laboratory work including real and simulated animal science experiences and projects.
-All areas that the students study can be applied to both large and small animals.
-Topics to be addressed include: anatomy and physiology, genetics, reproduction, nutrition, common diseases and parasites, social and political issues related to the industry and management practices for the care and maintenance of animals while incorporating leadership development, supervised agricultural experience and learning about career opportunities in the area of animal science.
+All areas that the

-- Grade Level: 10-12 - Prerequisites: Introduction to Agriculture, Food and Natural Resources - Fulfills a Life Science or Physical Science requirement for the General Diploma only - Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas
+- Grade Level: 10-12 - Prerequisites: Introduction to Agriculture, Food and Natural Resources - Fulfills a science course requirement for all diplomas - Fulfills a Life Science or Physical Science requirement for the General Diploma only - Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas